Voting in Chino Valley

 Early Ballots and Voting by Mail

-Early ballots and voting by mail give voters a safe and convenient way to participate in elections while eliminating many of the difficulties that may arise on Election Day with getting to the polls.
+Early ballots and voting by mail give voters a safe and convenient way to participate in elections while eliminating many of the difficulties that may arise on Election Day with getting to the polls (vote centers).
 Voting by mail also gives voters the opportunity to spend more time considering the choices available to them and to feel comfortable with their choices.

 Yavapai County now provides Vote Centers in lieu of polling places.
-This means that Yavapai County voters can vote anywhere in Yavapai County, not only in the town/city of their residency.
+This means that Yavapai County voters can vote anywhere in Yavapai County, not only in the town or city of their residency.
 Vote Centers are open from 6:00 a.m. until 7:00 p.m. on Election Day.
 Vote Centers located in Chino Valley are:

 • Grace Baptist Church - 2010 S. Highway 89, Chino Valley